bvn-architecture/RevitBatchProcessor/README.md

 # Known Limitations / Issues

 - Dynamo scripts executed from a task script MUST have been saved with the 'Automatic' Run mode.
 (Revit Batch Processor cannot execute Dynamo scripts saved in 'Manual' Run mode.)
-- Executing Dynamo scripts from a task script requires that the Revit document is opened and active in the UI (See [Sample Scripts](#sample-scripts) for how to do this).
-Due to the context in which Revit Batch Processor operates within Revit, such active UI documents cannot be closed during the Revit session.
-Because of this, if many files are to be processed with a Dynamo script it is recommended to process them using the one-Revit-session-per-file option.
+- Dynamo scripts will always be executed using the 'Use separate Revit session for each Revit file' option.
+This restriction is due to the context in which Revit Batch Processor operates with the Revit API, which prevents the active UI document from being closed or switched during the Revit session.
+(Note that When executing a Dynamo task script, the Revit Batch Processor opens the document in the UI and is therefore subject to this Revit API limitation.
+For Python task scripts, the Revit Batch Processor only opens the document in memory, so Python scripts do not suffer this restriction!)

 <!---